 The popcorn stitch is similar to the bobble stitch, except that it uses more yarn.
 This is a fun crochet stitch design to learn and can be used in a variety of crochet patterns.

-Check out our tutorial to learn more about this textured stitch and start working it up today!
+Take a look at our tutorial with step-by-step instructions to learn more about this textured stitch and start working it up today!

 Popcorn Stitch Tutorial from Easy Crochet